ToastShaman/dropwizard-auth-jwt/README.md

 Check out http://jwt.io/

+## What's new in v0.9.1-1
+* Added support for CachingAuthenticator.

 ## What's new in v0.9.1-0
 * Added support for Dropwizard 9.x.
 * Support for extracting JWT tokens from cookies.